-Government Auditing Standards requires the auditor to perform limited procedures on the City of Hogansville, Georgia's response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
-City of Hogansville, Georgia's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the City's response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
+City's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.